cn0047/stash/ed/google.dataStore/README.md

 `Megastore` - the underlying technologies for datastore.

+Datastore contention occurs when a single entity or entity group is updated too rapidly.
+The datastore will queue concurrent requests to wait their turn.
+Requests waiting in the queue past the timeout period will throw a concurrency exception.

+#### Transaction

+Isolation levels (from strongest to weakest):

+* Serializable
+* Repeatable Read
+* Read Committed
+* Read Uncommitted

+When a commit returns successfully, the transaction is guaranteed to be applied, but that does not mean the result of your write is immediately visible to readers.
+Applying a transaction consists of two milestones:

+* Milestone A – the point at which changes to an entity have been applied
+* Milestone B – the point at which changes to indices for that entity have been applied

+There are two major reasons that datastore transaction errors occur:
+* Timeouts due to write contention
+  (when you attempt to write to a single entity group too quickly)
+* Timeouts due to datastore issues
+  (due to the distributed nature of Bigtable, which the datastore is built on)

+Whenever possible, make your datastore transactions idempotent so that if you repeat a transaction, the end result will be the same.

 #### Index

 A query can't find property values that aren't indexed, nor can it sort on such properties.